72414/SF_similarity/README.md

 GC × GC fingerprinting similarity calculation workstation =
-Based on the SURF-FLANN method, it calculate the similarity of comprehensive two-dimensional gas chromatographic fingerprinting
+Based on the SURF-FLANN feature matching method, it calculate the similarity of comprehensive two-dimensional gas chromatographic fingerprinting

 Requirements
 =